SayoJake/Ui-project-1/README.md

 * **Vite:** Employed due to its speed of build times and streamlined development process, Vite ensures rapid iterations during development and optimized builds for production environments.

 **Deployment:**
-**GitHub Pages:** The application is hosted in GitHub Pages, making it reliable and easy to access.
+**GitHub Pages:** The application is hosted in GitHub Pages, making it reliable and easy to access :).
-.smile

 **Important Files**
 - **App.svelte:** It is the topmost component and organizes the layout and routing of this application.